josecarlosgt/Web-Design-and-Development/README.md

 # Tutorial: Styling the content of your website

-CSS (Cascading Style Sheets) is a textual language for describing how a web page is styled for visual presentation.
+CSS (Cascading Style Sheets) is a language for describing how a web page is styled for visual presentation.

-**The box model**
+## The box model

 HTML elements take up space on the web page.
 The box model is essential for understanding how to adjust the space between elements.
 The box model describes the size of each element as a series of nested boxes, where each box determines a different property:

 - Content: The innermost box contains the content of the element, such as text and images.
-To change the size of the *content box*, use the *height* and *width* properties shown in Task 3.
+To change the size of the *content box*, use the *height* and *width* properties (see Task 2 below).
 - Padding: The padding box contains the content box and adds a transparent area around the content.
 - Border: The border box contains the padded content and adds an optionally colored area around the padding.
 - Margin: The margin box contains all three boxes and adds a transparent area around the border.

 ![box-model](img/box-model.png)

-**Block and inline boxes**
+### Block and inline boxes

 The box model also broadly defines two general types of boxes: block boxes and inline boxes.
 Their characteristics refer to how the box behaves in terms of page flow and in relation to other boxes on the page.